-Booking out should be done as close as possible to the time of departure.
+Booking out is recommended and should be done as close as possible to the time of departure.

 To book out, find your booking and follow the link to the booking details page.
-The booking details page contains a button which is used to book out as shown:
+Normally it's easy because if you only have one booking your Summary tab will show it and the button to book out.

 - Date and time.
 Estimate the start time of the flight.
 The date is pre-filled with today's date and the time is rounded to the next 5 minutes.